ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/development.rst

 be properly assessed through automated testing.

 This section describes the process for merging any change into the Ferrocene codebase while accomplishing the aforementioned goals.
-It applies to both code changes and documentation changes.

 Merge Requirements
 ------------------